AbChatt/Being-Seen/documentation.md

 - `POST` requests are used in order to securely transfer credentials to the backend `/api/v1/user/merchant/upload` endpoint.
 - Error handling is done purely server side (for security) and toast notifications provide optimal user experience.
 - Successful upload will redirect merchants to their profile.

+### `/edit`: Upload page

+**Description**: This is the edit page where merchants will be able to edit their products. <br />
+**Authorization**: Only merchant users are authorized to view this page (all other users are redirected to `/`). <br />
+**Miscellaneous**:

+- Merchants will be able to access this page by clicking `Edit` on a product card from their `/dashboard` page.
+- Details are filled in automatically and users can edit more details regarding that product.
+- `POST` requests are used in order to securely transfer credentials to the backend `/api/v1/user/merchant/update` endpoint.
+- Error handling is done purely server side (for security) and toast notifications provide optimal user experience.
+- Successful delete will remove product from frontend and backend.

 ### `/u/:username`: User page